jkassis/gitall/README.md

 A purego CLI for operations on groups of git repos.

-## Status
+## Distributions
+TL/DR: You can install the mac version from [my brew tap](https://github.com/jkassis/dist.brew.pub).

 Earlier versions of this utility called os.exec to invoke the git CLI to run git commands.
 This version uses [go-git](https://github.com/go-git/go-git) to run git commands.
-Ironically... this "pure go" approach requires [CGO](https://pkg.go.dev/cmd/cgo) and a cross-platform toolchain to build OS-native executables.
+Ironically... this "pure go" approach requires [CGO](https://pkg.go.dev/cmd/cgo) and a cross-platform build pipeline to produce native executables.

 This cross-platform build chain currently produces...